LexiphanicStroon/SnakeGame/README.md

 # SnakeGame https://lexiphanicstroon.github.io/SnakeGame/

 This is the classic Nokia snake game recreated using HTML, CSS, and JavaScript.
-Just something I built for fun in around 15 minutes :)
+Just something I built for fun :)